Tokgoleo/home/README.md

 ## Welcome to GitHub Pages

+welcome to my personal website.
+I'm a sencond year undergraduate student in Renmin University of China, major in Data Science & Finance.
+I'll keep sharing learning experience in these fields and hopefully to be an scholar in my field one day.
+Every bit effort counts!

 You can use the [editor on GitHub](https://github.com/Tokgoleo/liuhanbing.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.